• Rental Listings

 2025 BC Speculation and Vacancy Tax – Everything You Need To Know

-Here’s what you need to know about the BC Speculation and Vacancy Tax, and how you can avoid it.
+• Here’s what you need to know about the BC Speculation and Vacancy Tax, and how to avoid it.

 The Speculation and Vacancy Tax was enacted by the B.C. government to reduce the number of vacant homes in B.C.’s major urban centres.